irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 What we know about iRISC:
 =========================
+This following is the condensed knowledge of our previous two blog posts where we [analysed the firmware]({% post_url 2025-02-06-initial-firmware-analysis %}) and [found SHA256]({% post_url 2025-02-10-finding-sha256 %}):
 - Is it a big endian processor
 - Similar instruction layout to the MIPS architecture: 6 bits opcode, 5 bits per register.
 - load and store instruction does not have same encoding of the offset.
 - load and store instruction have something weird going on in the low bits of the offset.
+- The iRISC has 64 bit registers.
 - `r1` is the stack pointer
 - `r19` - `r20` are callee saved registers.
 - `r4-??`: function parameter registers.